frederikgeth/UnbalancedOPFData/README.md

 # UnbalancedOPFData

-This repository is a placeholder for a dataset that will be presented at https://pscc2024.fr/.
+This repository will be used to release a library of unbalanced optimal power flow case studies that will be presented at https://pscc2024.fr/.